Lowe's offers to buy Canada's Rona for C$1.8 billion

-(Reuters) - Lowe’s Cos (LOW.N), the world’s No. 2 home improvement chain, wants to spend C$1.8 billion to buy Canadian competitor Rona Inc RON.TO, but the struggling Canadian retailer publicly rejected the offer on Tuesday and said its own turnaround plan offered a better chance of success.
+(Reuters) - Lowe’s Cos Inc (LOW.N), the world’s No. 2 home improvement chain, has offered to buy Rona Inc RON.TO for C$1.8 billion ($1.8 billion), but the struggling Canadian retailer said its own turnaround plan offered a better chance of success.

 Rona, Canada’s home-grown answer to Lowe’s and Home Depot Inc (HD.N), said the C$14.50 a share proposal was not the best deal for its shareholders.
 Smarting from years of disappointing sales, it wants to close some of its big box stores and focus on smaller outlets that it says its customers prefer.